Rocket Espresso Mozzafiato Timer Type V Espresso Machine – ESE353I0700

 Modern machines are complex systems that consist of structural elements, mechanisms and control components and include interfaces for convenient use.
 Examples include: a wide range of vehicles, such as trains, automobiles, boats and airplanes; appliances in the home and office, including computers, building air handling and water handling systems; as well as farm machinery, machine tools and factory automation systems and robots.

-A rocket (from Italian: rocchetto, lit. 'bobbin/spool') is a vehicle that uses jet propulsion to accelerate without using the surrounding air.
+A rocket (from Italian: rocchetto, lit. ''bobbin/spool'', and so named for its shape) is a vehicle that uses jet propulsion to accelerate without using any surrounding air.
 A rocket engine produces thrust by reaction to exhaust expelled at high speed.
 Rocket engines work entirely from propellant carried within the vehicle; therefore a rocket can fly in the vacuum of space.
 Rockets work more efficiently in a vacuum and incur a loss of thrust due to the opposing pressure of the atmosphere.

 Multistage rockets are capable of attaining escape velocity from Earth and therefore can achieve unlimited maximum altitude.
 Compared with airbreathing engines, rockets are lightweight and powerful and capable of generating large accelerations.
 To control their flight, rockets rely on momentum, airfoils, auxiliary reaction engines, gimballed thrust, momentum wheels, deflection of the exhaust stream, propellant flow, spin, or gravity.